-This module will provide you with the necessary background to gain sound insights into the topics of the programme.
-You will then be able to chose four specialist modules from:
+This module will provide you with the necessary background to gain sound insights into the topics of the Digital Technologies for Language Teaching programme.
+You will then be able to chose four specialist modules.

 Advanced Language Teaching: technology-enhanced creative writing in a foreign language